Co-author: Maddie Clarey

 While bargaining is typically not welcomed by taxi drivers in Brazil, some journeys, such as those from the airport, may be unmetered so you should consider agreeing on a fixed price with your driver before you start your journey.

-Where there is no service charge included and you do want to tip for good service, 10% is generally adequate.
+Where there is no service charge included and you do want to tip for good service, Fodors says 15% is a good amount.
 In some bars and nightclubs, customers are given a paper ticket that tracks their drinks during the night, and pay what they owe before they leave.
 Usually a 10% service charge will be added to this ticket.